-The super-quick answer: Although traditional ice cream can be given to dogs, it’s best to avoid it.
+The quick answer: Although traditional ice cream can be given to dogs, it’s best to avoid it.
 Ice cream contains high amounts of sugar, xylitol (which is toxic for dogs), and most dogs are lactose intolerant so dairy is not recommended.

 But wait, not all hope is lost!
 I will explain below…

-Is Ice Cream Good or Bad For Dogs
+Is Ice Cream Bad For Huskies

 I know the videos look just pawfect online, your dog gets their first ice cream, he loves it, you love it, everyone who sees’s it loves it!
 It seems amazing.